JavanXD/Typo3AccessChecker/README.md

 ```

 ## Checklist
 The checklist contains a default set of URLs that should be protected.
-You can expand the checklist by adding lines in the format https://mydomain/urlpath.
-Please do not replace mydomain with your real URL, this is done by the application using the host parameter that is passed on startup
+You can expand the checklist by adding lines in the format `https://my.domain/`.
+Please do not replace `my.domain` with your real URL, this is done by the application using the host parameter that is passed on startup.

 ## Contribute